NetApp (NASDAQ:NTAP) Updates FY 2022 Earnings Guidance

-A number of research analysts recently issued reports on the company.
-Bank of America raised their price target on NetApp from $90.00 to $95.00 and gave the stock a buy rating in a research note on Thursday, August 26th.
-Susquehanna raised their price target on NetApp from $100.00 to $105.00 and gave the company a positive rating in a report on Wednesday.
-Morgan Stanley reduced their price objective on NetApp from $102.00 to $98.00 and set an overweight rating for the company in a report on Wednesday.
-Citigroup raised NetApp from a sell rating to a buy rating and set a $120.00 price objective for the company in a report on Thursday, October 14th.
-Finally, JPMorgan Chase & Co. raised their price target on NetApp from $95.00 to $108.00 and gave the stock a neutral rating in a research report on Wednesday, September 29th.
-One analyst has rated the stock with a sell rating, nine have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $91.62.
+A number of brokerages have recently commented on NTAP.
+Loop Capital boosted their price target on NetApp from $90.00 to $95.00 and gave the company a buy rating in a report on Thursday, August 26th.
+Barclays boosted their price target on NetApp from $74.00 to $85.00 and gave the company an equal weight rating in a report on Thursday, August 26th.
+Northland Securities boosted their price target on NetApp from $107.00 to $111.00 and gave the company an outperform rating in a report on Wednesday, December 1st.
+Wells Fargo & Company boosted their price target on NetApp from $87.00 to $95.00 and gave the company an equal weight rating in a report on Wednesday, December 1st.
+Finally, Fox-Davies Capital lowered NetApp from an overweight rating to an equal weight rating in a report on Thursday, August 19th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating and fourteen have issued a buy rating to the company’s stock.
+According to MarketBeat, NetApp currently has a consensus rating of Buy and a consensus price target of $95.00.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, January 26th.
-Shareholders of record on Friday, January 7th will be issued a dividend of $0.50 per share.
-This represents a $2.00 dividend on an annualized basis and a yield of 2.21%.
-The ex-dividend date of this dividend is Thursday, January 6th.
-NetApp’s dividend payout ratio is presently 53.33%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 26th.
+Shareholders of record on Friday, January 7th will be paid a $0.50 dividend.
+The ex-dividend date is Thursday, January 6th.
+This represents a $2.00 annualized dividend and a yield of 2.21%.
+NetApp’s dividend payout ratio is 48.54%.

-In other news, CEO George Kurian sold 4,250 shares of the company’s stock in a transaction dated Monday, October 25th.
-The shares were sold at an average price of $93.22, for a total value of $396,185.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Carrie Palin sold 1,867 shares of the company’s stock in a transaction dated Tuesday, September 21st.
-The shares were sold at an average price of $88.73, for a total transaction of $165,658.91.
+In other news, CEO George Kurian sold 4,250 shares of the company’s stock in a transaction that occurred on Monday, September 27th.
+The stock was sold at an average price of $93.48, for a total value of $397,290.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Director Carrie Palin sold 1,867 shares of the stock in a transaction that occurred on Tuesday, September 21st.
+The stock was sold at an average price of $88.73, for a total value of $165,658.91.
 The disclosure for this sale can be found here.
-Insiders sold a total of 14,617 shares of company stock valued at $1,339,594 in the last three months.
+Insiders sold 25,554 shares of company stock worth $2,323,646 in the last ninety days.
 0.28% of the stock is owned by company insiders.

 About NetApp